On Newton's identities in positive characteristic: Elementary symmetric polynomials in terms of power polynomials

 where $S_d$ denotes the symmetric group on $d$ letters.\\

 For arbitrary $n$, one can use the same method to express $\det P_{d,n}$ as

 where such a determinant is automatically zero if there is a repetition in the indices (since one row will be a multiple of another).
-Thanks to \eqref{pdd}, we may write this determinant as
+By Equation~\eqref{pdd}, we may write this determinant as

 When $d \leq n$, the above expression is non-zero because it contains the monomial $x_1x_2^{3}\ldots x_d^{2d-1}$.
 This finishes the proof. \end{proof}